POMP uses certified organic fabrics. Every product has been designed to be sent back for recycling, starting from the materials level.

 Throughout our entire supply chain, we use renewable energy from the sun and wind to power production.
 If we can, why wouldn't we?

 Our packaging and the tape we use on it is paper-based, not plastic-based.
-And any stickers are made from paper and water-based ink.
+And any stickers are made from recycled material.

 Our Sustainable Essentials collection uses 50% recycled organic cotton and 50% virgin organic cotton.
 No polyester.
 No microplastics.

 We put a lot of thought into what fabrics we use because in order to be circular, we have to start thinking sustainably at the materials level.
-Every single product we make is made from 100% cotton - nothing else.
-And GOTS certified, always.
-Every product is designed to be sent back when worn out and to be made into new products from the recovered material.
+Every product we make is designed to be sent back when worn out and to be made into new products from the recovered material.
 We're aware of the danger of microplastics and that the use of them in clothing would perpetuate the plastic problem.
 So instead, we use natural, organic fibres that are free from toxic pesticides and fertilisers - certified to the Global Organic Textile Standard (GOTS).

 The benefits of organic farming?
 Organic farming encourages biodiversity and leads to the extra soft feel of our products.
 Farmers also earn more due to the better soil quality and water security; food crops can be grown on the same soil in the dry season.
 We can go on and on about the benefits, but you can read about it more in detail here.
 We grow our organic cotton on fields in the north of India, where the monsoons fill reservoirs that supply almost all the water needed.